flatironinstitute/sciware/34_PyPackaging/main.md

 ### Finding the code to import

-Python tries to satisfy `import FOO` by looking for a module named `FOO`.
+- When you `import FOO`, Python looks for a module named `FOO`

-The places it looks are defined in `sys.path`, a list of filesystem locations.
+- It looks in the list of locations defined in `sys.path`

-This list will include various standard locations, as well as your current working directory--but that working directory will change with every `cd`!
+- This list includes various standard locations
+- It also includes your current working directory
+  - But that changes with every `cd`!

 Reliable imports require the package to be in one of the standard locations.

 ### Package installation

-When you install a package (like with `pip`), you're downloading a bundle with its code, and placing that in a standard location that's part of `sys.path`.
+- When you `pip install` a package, `pip`:
+  - downloads a bundle with the package code
+  - Places it in a standard location (in `sys.path`)

-(This is actually how virtual environments work--they set `sys.path` to something unique, and install packages there, so that's where Python finds them.)
+(This is actually how virtual environments work--they set `sys.path` to something unique, and install packages there, so the Python interpreter finds the right version.)

-But `pip` can also install *your project* as a package, using *edit mode*:
+`pip` can also install *your project* as a package, using *edit mode*:

 `$ pip install -e /path/to/my/project`

-When you do this, the base directory of your project gets added to `sys.path`.
+- the base directory of your project gets added to `sys.path`
-So regular import patterns work.
-All you need to do is to tell `pip` (or any other package installer) *how* your project should be bundled.
+- Now regular import patterns work!
+- First you just have to tell `pip` how to bundle your project

 We do that through `pyproject.toml`.

-## Properly Handling your Python Project
+## Properly Handling Python Projects

 <img height="50%" src="assets/wikihow-Hold-a-Snake-Step-13-Version-2.jpg" class="plain">